What is giardiasis?

 The parasite that causes giardiasis lives in 2 stages:

-- Trophozoites (the active form inside the body)
+- Trophozoites.
+This is the active form inside the body.

-- Cysts (the resting stage that enables the parasite to survive outside the body)
+- Cysts.
+This is the resting stage that allows the parasite to survive outside the body.

 Infection starts when the cysts are taken in through contaminated food or water.
 Stomach acid activates the cysts and the trophozoites are released.
 They attach to the lining of the small intestine and reproduce.
 Cysts form in the lower intestines.
 They are then passed in the feces.